-Danny is now undergoing radiation as a further weapon against his original diagnosis of Hodgkin’s.
+Danny is now undergoing radiation as an additional weapon against his original diagnosis of Hodgkin’s.

 “My biggest goal?
-To get back to work,” he says.
+To get back to work,” he said.
 “Unfortunately, with my job, you can’t ease back into it.
 You have to be strong and healthy from the day you go back.”

 Robotic-assisted Surgery is Changing the Experience of Surgery